mpruna/prasleas/_posts/2020-05-29-Statistics-And-Analytics-ABCs.md

 #### Data Analytics

 The fighter dataset has 171 rows and 8 columns.
-Each row represent some information about a fighter.
+Each row represents some information about a fighter.

 ```fighter_stats.shape```